gunnertech/aws-severless-react-template/README.md

 1) Modify .env.<stage> for each stage and Layout.js for meta data

 $ yarn install
+$ yarn start # to make sure it worked

 ## Git
 modify .git/config to match project